MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 Meanwhile, **FlagsCaptured** does not have a **VersionChangeInterval**, which is also why the **CurrentVersion** is **0** (since it has never been versioned).

 Statistics created via [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) (or the PlayFab Game Manager), can still be defined to have a reset period using **UpdatePlayerStatisticDefinition**, as described above.

 Once this has been done, they will reset on that interval exactly as if they were originally defined using **CreatePlayerStatisticDefinition**.

 ## Manually resetting a Statistic

-For the situation where a game bug allowed for cheating on a statistic, or where you simply need to reset to remove scores from pre-release game play, the statistic can be forced to reset in the Game Manager, or via a call to **IncrementPlayerStatisticVersion**.
+For the situation where a game bug allowed for cheating on a statistic, or where you simply need to reset to remove scores from pre-release gameplay, the statistic can be forced to reset in the Game Manager, or via a call to **IncrementPlayerStatisticVersion**.

 This immediately resets the current statistics that you specify, clearing the leaderboard for the game, and providing a blank slate for new values to be reported.